dancer1325/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Transform override property

-Use the **Graph styles > Transform** [override property](#field-overrides) to transform series values without affecting the values shown in the tooltip, context menu, or legend.
-Choose from the following transform options:
+Use the **Graph styles > Transform** [override property](#field-overrides) to transform series values without affecting the values shown in the tooltip, context menu, or legend
+* Choose from the following transform options:

 - **Constant** - Show the first value as a constant line.
 - **Negative Y transform** - Flip the results to negative values on the y-axis.

 ### Fill below to override property

-The **Graph styles > Fill below to** [override property](#field-overrides) fills the area between two series.
-When you configure the property, select the series for which you want the fill to stop.
+The **Graph styles > Fill below to** [override property](#field-overrides) fills the area between two series
+* When you configure the property, select the series for which you want the fill to stop.

-The following example shows three series: Min, Max, and Value.
-The Min and Max series have **Line width** set to 0.
-Max has a **Fill below to** override set to Min, which fills the area between Max and Min with the Max line color.
+The following example shows three series: Min, Max, and Value
+* The Min and Max series have **Line width** set to 0
+* Max has a **Fill below to** override set to Min, which fills the area between Max and Min with the Max line color.

 {{< figure src="/media/docs/grafana/panels-visualizations/screenshot-fill-below-to-v12.0.png" max-width="600px" alt="Fill below to example" >}}